Vectorly/docs/docs/technology.md

 ## Vectorization Technology

-Vectorly is able to achieve high levels of "compression" because of it's vector-grahics video codec, which is much more data-efficient for some kinds of video than existing formats such as mp4.
+Vectorly is able to achieve high levels of "compression" because of it's vector-grahics video codec, which is much more data-efficient for some kinds of video than existing video codecs like h264

 ### Vector based video